Notable People

 Harvard Law's December 2025 feature on Tribe's appearance before Harvard's Board of Overseers shows that he is still operating as a working constitutional advocate rather than as an emeritus celebrity.
 The piece describes him arguing on behalf of petitioners in a dispute over governance rules at Harvard, and it quotes observers stressing that he remains a forceful oral advocate.

 That matters because it collapses the neat division between the young courtroom Tribe and the old public-intellectual Tribe.
-The same person is still there: exacting, combative, doctrinally dense, and fully convinced that institutions are made real by the arguments people are willing to make inside them.
+The same person is still there: exacting, combative, doctrinally dense, and fully convinced that institutions are made concrete by the arguments people are willing to make inside them.

 He also represents a particular Jewish legal-intellectual tradition